apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

   1. The CodeSourcery GNU toolchain,
   2. The devkitARM GNU toolchain,
   3. The NuttX buildroot Toolchain (see below).
-  4. LPCXpresso Code Red IDE.

   All testing has been conducted using the NuttX buildroot toolchain.
-However, the make system is setup to default to use the Code Red toolchain.
-To use the CodeSourcery, devkitARM, or buildoor toolchain, you simply need add one of the following configuration options to your .config (or defconfig) file:
+However, the make system is setup to default to use the devkitARM toolchain.
+To use the CodeSourcery or devkitARM toolchain, you simply need add one of the following configuration options to your .config (or defconfig) file:

     CONFIG_LPC17_CODESOURCERYW=y   : CodeSourcery under Windows
     CONFIG_LPC17_CODESOURCERYL=y   : CodeSourcery under Linux
     CONFIG_LPC17_DEVKITARM=y       : devkitARM under Windows
-    CONFIG_LPC17_BUILDROOT=y       : NuttX buildroot under Linux or Cygwin (default) CONFIG_LPC17_CODEREDW=y        : Code Red under Windows
+    CONFIG_LPC17_BUILDROOT=y       : NuttX buildroot under Linux or Cygwin (default)
-    CONFIG_LPC17_CODEREDL=y        : Code Red under Linux

-  If you are not using CONFIG_LPC17_CODEREDL, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  If you are not using CONFIG_LPC17_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery (for Windows), devkitARM, and Code Red (for Windows) are Windows native toolchains.
-The CodeSourcey (for Linux), NuttX buildroot and Code Red (for Linux) toolchains are Linux native toolchains (The buildroot may also be built as a Cygwin native toolchain which behaves the same as a Linux native toolchain in that environement).
+  NOTE: the CodeSourcery (for Windows)and devkitARM are Windows native toolchains.
+  The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility